I don't own these characters. Sunrise does.

 "Now, with that out the way, how about we just sit here and enjoy the quiet for a little while?" the younger woman requested with a small sigh.

-Natsuki knew that she made the right decision.
-She was glad that Shizuru brought it up too because for her, it showed that Shizuru was very serious about their relationship, ready to brave her insane parents to be with her.
+Natsuki knew she made the right decision.
+She was glad Shizuru brought it up, too, because for her, it showed that Shizuru was very serious about their relationship, ready to brave her insane parents to be with her.
 Well, she would worry about that bridge when they crossed it.
 For now, she just wanted to enjoy the moment.
 Shizuru agreed with that.

 Shizuru's fingers went back to caressing Natsuki's head.
 Natsuki closed her eyes to relax.
 After a few seconds, Shizuru leaned down to plant a chaste kiss to Natsuki's lips, which Natsuki returned.
 They connected through that kiss, feeling and tasting each other's souls.
 They were together, they were one, and they never going to lose that.

 Check out the next part of the Metal series: Reinforced Steel